mtitze/lieops/README.md

 # bnf: Birkhoff normal form

-Compute the Birkhoff normal form of a Hamiltonian.
+Compute the Birkhoff normal form of a Hamiltonian up to a specific order.

 ## Features